-After seven years behind the mic hosting Triple J’s national breakfast show, he became an audience favourite as team leader on the hugely popular, high rating Good News Week and its various franchises.
+Mikey spent seven years behind the microphone as much-loved host of triple j’s national breakfast show with Helen Razer before becoming an audience favourite as team leader on the hugely popular, high rating Good News Week and its various franchises.